 Serving suggestions

-You can use olive tapenade like you would use pesto in most cases.
-The most common way of eating it is as an appetizer or aperitif, on slices of toasted bread, like our crunchy crostini.
-Make a platter with different crostini toppings for a special dinner.
+The most common way of serving olive tapenade is as an appetizer or aperitivo on toasted baguette slices.
+You can make a platter with different crostini toppings for a special dinner.

-In general, you can use it to boost the flavor of most grilled or baked vegetables, as we do in the picture below with roasted cherry tomatoes and grilled mushrooms.
+You can also use it to boost the flavor of most grilled or baked vegetables, as shown in the picture below, with roasted cherry tomatoes and grilled mushrooms.

-You can also use it as a dip for raw vegetable sticks or a condiment for pasta salad, rice salad, or barley salad.
+You can also use it as a tasty pasta sauce or as a condiment for:

 Storage

-You can also freeze tapenade in a small jar for up to 3 months.
+Freezer: you can freeze tapenade in a small jar for up to 3 months.
 Then, thaw it overnight in the refrigerator.

 Olive Tapenade